-The center of gravity in a fairway wood will be further back from the face than in a hybrid because of the depth of the clubhead.
+The center of gravity in a fairway wood will be further back from the face than in a hybrid because of the depth of the club head.

 Some fairway woods may be constructed with larger club heads in order to give beginners a confidence boost.
 The larger head will be more forgiving if the player fails to hit the middle of the face.

-Straightaway you can probably guess that there is likely to be a significant distance difference between how far you can hit a 3 wood versus a 3 hybrid.
+Straightaway you can probably guess that there is likely to be a significant distance difference between how far you can hit a 3-wood versus a 3-hybrid.

 The longer shaft in a fairway wood will also make it more difficult to hit consistently from the sweet spot compared with a hybrid club.

-3 wood lofts will vary by manufacturer and also by the type of player the club is being aimed at.
+The degree of loft on a 3-wood will vary by manufacturer and also by the type of player the club is being aimed at.
 You might find lofts around 13° for tour models up to 17° or 18° targeting players with slower swings.

-By contrast, a 3 hybrid is probably going to be somewhere between 18° and 22°.
+By contrast, a 3-hybrid is probably going to be somewhere between 18° and 22°.

-Hybrids are meant to be replacements for the equivalent numbered iron so a 3 hybrid is meant to replace your 3 iron.
+Hybrids are meant to be replacements for the equivalent numbered iron so a 3-hybrid is meant to replace your 3-iron.

-While most amateurs aren’t that accurate with a 3 iron they will almost certainly be more accurate than they would with a 3 wood.
+While most amateurs aren’t that accurate with a 3-iron they will almost certainly be more accurate than they would with a 3-wood.

 This is the tradeoff between shaft length and club loft.
 To achieve greater accuracy and consistency you need shorter shafts and more loft.